 Presenting the big picture enthusiastically.

 Creating novel solutions to challenging problems.

-Providing insufficient structure for people who need a defined approach to work.
+Providing limited structure for people who appreciate a defined work environment.

-Working with a sense of urgency that may cause others unnecessary stress.
+Working at a pace so fast that it may cause others stress.

 Having trouble following consistent, predictable routines.

 Being sarcastic too often, which may cause miscommunication with more literal people.